bizancio3/bizancio3/README.md

-# r3 Open AgTech data lab for edge-AI.
+# r3 data lab for edge-AI.
 **4.0 ecosystems for local communities**

 ---